A Unified Phenomenology of Ion Heating in Low-$\beta$ Plasmas: Test-Particle Simulations

-Extending previous studies \cite{Lehe2009-up,Xia2013-ob,Teaca2014-iq,Arzamasskiy2019-qv,Cerri2021-xo,Weidl2015-sd}, in this Letter we present a unified description of turbulent heating of ions in both balanced turbulence (with equal amplitudes of inwards and outwards Els\"asser fluctuations $\bm{z}^\pm$) and imbalanced turbulence (where one dominates: $|\bm{z}^+| \gg |\bm{z}^-|$).
-Noting that stochastic heating (SH) and cyclotron-resonant quasi-linear heating (QLH) can be considered as two limits of similar physical processes and motivated by the principle of ``critical balance", we propose that the ion-heating rate is controlled by the power in scales at which turbulent fluctuations reach their maximum frequency, which may not be at ion-gyroradius scales in the presence of a steep ion-kinetic ``transition-range" drop in the spectrum.
-We test this proposal with high-resolution simulations of test particles interacting with low-$\beta$ magnetized turbulence.
-Our proposed scaling accurately captures measured proton and minor-ion heating rates in turbulence across a wide range of conditions (balanced, imbalanced, with and without a ``helicity barrier").
-These results clarify the physics of collisionless turbulent heating with clear application to both in-situ observational analyses and theoretical models of astrophysical plasmas \cite{Howes2024-fn}.
+the relative proportion of fluctuations propagating outwards ($\bm{z}^+$) versus inwards ($\bm{z}^-$) in the turbulence, is of key importance.
+Specifically, because imbalance controls the wavenumber-frequency spectrum of the turbulence, increasing it will induce a change from stochastic heating (SH) to resonant heating (RH) as fluctuations transition from broadband to being more sharply peaked in frequency.
+We further propose that the standard empirical formula for the heating rate in SH, regularly applied for empirical modeling and interpreting observations \cite{Bourouaine2013-gh,Klein2016-qo,Vech2017-jq,Martinovic2019-xf,Martinovic2020-do}, can be extended to also cover imbalanced turbulence with a transition-range break in the spectrum, with similar heating efficiencies in both cases.
+We test this proposal with high-resolution simulations of test particles interacting with low-$\beta$ turbulence.
+The scaling accurately captures measured proton and minor-ion heating rates in turbulence across a range of conditions (balanced, imbalanced, with and without a ``helicity barrier").
+These results help clarify the physics of collisionless turbulent ion heating, with clear application to both in-situ observational analyses of the near-Sun environment and broader theoretical models of astrophysical plasmas \cite{Howes2024-fn}.